leeluolee/stateman/document/API_v0.2-en.md

 __empty url__: abandon the current url.

-if you pass `url:""`, the captured_url will be the same as its parent.
+if you pass `url:""`, the captured_url will be the same as its parent. (but it have higher priority than parent)